 In the early ’70s, the third Bond Roger Moore was a brand and movie ambassador of Fabergé.
 Its CEO George Barrie set up Brut Productions and garnered Academy Award nominations for Fabergé’s movie output.
 Moore’s role as roving advisor was part of Barrie’s then pioneering thinking about product placement, the movies and celebrity endorsement.
 Moore and, of course, Sean Connery were no strangers to named tailoring too.
 Their Bonds wore the work of cutters such as Cyril Castle, Anthony Sinclair, Angelo Vitucci and Douglas Hayward because of their renown, quality and often the actor’s personal history with the tailors.
 Without the end results being readily available to the public as such, the cinematic Bond did however wear them as part of the transactional relationship the character has always had with his brands.

-So, as Bond’s twenty-fifth bullet No Time to Die continues shooting a path towards its April 2020 theatrical release, it makes total sense that one of those historic, yet new era-minded brands N. Peal should now release their new 007 Cashmere Collection.
+So, as Bond’s twenty-fifth bullet No Time to Die now aims at its September 2021 theatrical release, it made total sense that one of those historic, yet new era-minded brands N. Peal released their new 007 Cashmere Collection – including pieces from the new film and its most famous delay moment poster.

 As the UK’s captains of cashmere since 1936, N. Peal have an ongoing relationship with the Daniel Craig era of Bond – partly triggered by costume designer Jany Temime wanting to find winter-minded attire that matched the sharp blue teal of the actor’s distinct eyes for Skyfall.
 Already, the trigger for this new collaboration can be traced back to the artistry of a costume designer.
 N. Peal provided the Oxford Round Neck Cashmere Sweater for Skyfall (2012), the Turtle Neck Sweater for Spectre and the famous Fine Gauge Mock Turtle Neck Sweater for the Spectre teaser poster.
 And Craig sported N. Peal at the film’s press launch in December 2014.
-In partnership with the House of Bond’s EON Productions, that initial range has now extended to fourteen movie looks consisting of twenty-five pieces which officially launch in October 2019.
+In partnership with the House of Bond’s EON Productions, that initial range has now extended to fifteen movie looks consisting of twenty-five pieces which officially launched in October 2019 but has now had some slick new pieces from No Time to Die.
 And this bullet catcher was there at a preview launch held at N. Peal’s flagship store in London’s Burlington Arcade – not far from where founder Nat Peal set up his first haberdashery in 1936 (curiously, the same the year Ian Fleming’s travel-writing brother Peter first published his own look at the Kashmir region, News from Tartary).

 The movie world of Bond is not just a realm of death, sexuality, shiny car bonnets, bullet-ridden car bonnets and Martinis.
 It is world of sophistication, travel, the finer details, a fitted cut and aspiration.
 At the height of Bond mania and that ’60s Bond merchandise fever, the title anthem for 1965’s Thunderball was all about someone watching and wanting to be Bond.
 That sense of aspiration is then reflected in the products and attire the Bond brand associates itself with.
 As the neighbouring retail lights dim in Burlington Arcade for the night and N. Peal’s buoyant managing director Adam Holdsworth and Head of eCommerce Jo McLaren lead other Bond minds and myself through the new range, it soon becomes very clear to those literally feeling their way through N. Peal’s wares that this collection is something special.

 In association with EON Productions, their archives and titles, N. Peal have looked beyond the instant iconography of 007 to celebrate, re-imagine and provide pieces and looks that sixty years of ardent Bond fans will instantly recognise.
 This is not office party Bond.
 This is not cosplay.
 This is a collection that knows a retro-minded turtle neck does not just scream late Sixties Bond, but an intrinsically mod-culture look that has rarely left British menswear.
 As the costuming and wardrobe decisions of Once Upon a Time in…Hollywood (2019) have more recently suggested, the movie’s fashion boys like Steve McQueen, Paul Newman, Alain Delon and James Bond himself are having a moment all over again.
-With an emphasis on ‘inspired by’ rather than exact costume copies (which are impossible to match for fabric, material, historic, cost and practical reasons), N. Peal have instead clearly studied the cut, shape and purpose this 007 clothing.
+With an emphasis on ‘inspired by’ rather than exact costume copies (which are impossible to match for fabric, material, historic, cost and practical reasons), N. Peal have instead studied the cut, shape and purpose this 007 clothing.
 This is a collection that screams Bond to Bond fans.
 But it is also made for the men and women on the street who recognise the tenor and palette of that world without wanting to own a sweater with that 1987 movie The Living Daylights plastered all over it (admittedly, I don’t know who wouldn’t want to wear a jumper with that 1987 movie The Living Daylights plastered all over it?!).
-These clothing collections have to work for all – whether it is you, me, Prince Harry or Pierce Brosnan himself (a recent visitor to the Burlington Arcade premises).
-Admittedly, there has still been a lack of women’s clothing with a Bond veneer from any marque – somewhat scandalous when you consider the costumes, looks and iconography of the women of 007’s world is often the fruits of female designer minds.
-As a women’s clothing favourite that can count Sophia Loren, Kate Middleton, Princess Grace of Monaco, Ava Gardner and Elizabeth Taylor as customers, this is however is something N. Peal are highly alert to – and have a Goldfinger inspired piece in this collection.
-A May Day snood in cashmere would be sensational!
-As might a cashmere Octopussy robe!
-Or a Michelle Yeoh catsuit zipper suit!
+These clothing collections have to work for all – whether it is you, me, Prince Harry or Pierce Brosnan himself (a visitor to the Burlington Arcade premises).

 FINE GAUGE V NECK SWEATER (BLACK) / Sean Connery / Goldfinger / £295